Maybe Accepting Guests

 I also host the weekly CS Philadelphia meet up.
 Wednesday evenings in Center City.
 Anyone that comes to Philadelphia should try to attend to have a good time =).

 Unfortunately, because I get anywhere between 4-10 requests per day for any time period, I cannot always host.
 Also, my work schedule has gotten fairly busy so If I'm free and open to hosting, I fill it with a guest, but they have to be less frequent than previously.
-Last minute requests are OK but more than likely I wont be able to host, as numerous people already requested the same dates before you.
-Also, when I fill everyday with couchsurfers, I lose time for my own hobbies, friends, family, and personal health.
-So also, sometimes I have to take some days to not have any guests.
+Last minute requests are OK but more than likely I wont be able to host, as numerous people may have already requested the same dates before you.
+Also, when I fill my free days with couchsurfers, I lose time for my own hobbies, friends, family, and personal health.
+So sometimes, I have to take some days to not have any guests.
 Please respect when I don't host.
 Others may be OK to, but I won't find you a host for you, and I won't reconsider if you start begging or bargaining.